stopforumspam/blacklisttests/README.md

 The data cannot be parsed as runtime as it impacts the speed at which the isolate can instantiate, so no loops to add a domain to a Set etc

-Precision cant be under 48 bits as this causes collisions, look up the Birthday Paradox
+Precision cant be under 48 bits as this causes collisions, look up the Birthday Paradox (SHA512 doesnt collide here at 48 bits, SHA256 collides at 64 bits)

 generate_json.php - this generates the JSON from domains listed in blacklists_api.json